maciejbiesek/qa-rag-gpt/README.md

 The system has been developed using Conda environment management tool with python 3.8.
 The list of needed libraries is listed in `requirements.txt` file.

-To use the conde please create `.env` file with
+To use the code please create `.env` file with
 ```
 OPENAI_API_KEY=[YOUR_KEY]
 ```